JoseMachado-CE/BlasT/README.md

 #### Form validation

 * **Bug**
-The user is able to submit the form without filling in the fields.
-Modal always appears.
-This provides the wrong feedback to the user.
+The customer is able to submit the form without filling all necessary information on the form.
+This is not the expected experience for the customer.

 * **Fix**
-As I don't have the required skills yet to implement form validation, I discussed this with my mentor.
-He wrote a small piece of JavaScript which I could implement in my code.
-Like this, the form couldn't be submitted without all the fields being filled in and the modal only opened whenever the form was submitted correctly.
+JS skills were missing to do a better job here.
+A piece of JS code has been given to me by my mentor in order to overturn this problem.

 * **Verdict**
 Bug was resolved and form now works as planned.